Are you a military service member paying for mobile service under a long-term plan you're unable to use because of an overseas deployment or transfer?

 How do I qualify for relief?

-Military members who signed long-term cell phone service contracts prior to receiving orders can, under SCRA, suspend or cancel their contracts without penalties or extra fees when deployed for 90 days or longer or when permanently transferred if change of duty results in:
+Active duty military members who signed long-term wireless telephone service contracts prior to receiving orders can, under the SCRA, suspend or cancel their contracts without penalties or extra fees when deployed for 90 days or longer outside of the continental U.S. or when permanently transferred to a new duty station in the U.S. if the change of duty “materially affects:”

-- An inability to satisfy the terms of the contract
+- The ability to satisfy the terms of the wireless telephone service contract

 What steps do I need to take?